Myddna/ztm-dispershop-pwa/README.md

 ## About the styling

-At the time of writing this, I've styled lots of HTML and some styledComponents.
-The original project does not use StyledComponents as I am doing, so the scss structure is not optimal (I'm sure we don't need styles nesting neither SCSS for this project).
+At the time of writing this, I've styled lots of HTML and some CSS Modules.
+The original project does not use CSS Modules as I am doing, so the scss structure is not optimal (I'm sure we don't need styles nesting neither SCSS for this project).

 May be I'll fix it later.